V-Holguin/LAPD-Crime/README.md

     - Donut Chart
   - Combined charts to create an interactive dashboard filtered by user selection<br>
   <br>

+### Info
   - Data was provided by the Los Angeles Police Department [here](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data)
   - Raw csv and cleaned excel file were too large to add to a github repository